 SEO Power Suite comes in three versions.
-One is Free but comes with limitations and two paid flavors: Profesional and Enterprise.
+One is Free but comes with limitations and two paid flavours: Profesional and Enterprise.

-The Free version is for individuals that want to have a clear picture of their website’s SEO metrics.
+The Free version is for individuals who want a clear picture of their website’s SEO metrics.

-The Professional version costs $299 yearly, is for users who promote their own websites or SEO specialists working for a company.
+The Professional version costs $299 yearly for users who promote their websites or SEO specialists working for a company.

-The Enterprise version, which costs $699, is specially designed for SEO and SEM agencies that offer services for customers.
+The Enterprise version, which costs $699, is specially designed for SEO and SEM agencies that offer customer service.
 That’s why it has multiple reporting and export options, including custom branding, automatic scheduling, etc.

-If you don’t want to purchase the entire suite, you can purchase only the tools you need.
+If you don’t want to purchase the entire suite, you can buy only the necessary tools.
 Each tool (Rank Tracker, SEO Spyglass, WebsSite Auditor, Link Assitant) costs $124/year for the Professional license and $299 for the Enterprise one.

 SEOPowerSuite Individual Tool PricingOne downside to Powersuite is that it only offers single-user licenses.
-This means that if you have a whole team of SEO’s who need access to the tool, you’ll need to buy multiple licenses if they are using the software during the same working hours.
+This means that if you have a whole team of SEOs who need access to the tool, you’ll need to buy multiple licenses if they use the software during the same working hours.

-SEO Power Suite is sold as a subscription so that you will be billed annually for your acquired plan.
+SEO Power Suite is sold as a subscription, so you will be billed annually for your acquired plan.
 Of course, you can cancel your subscription anytime but contact their support team.